rangle/ngCourse2/handout/09-routing.md

 PathLocationStrategy is the default binding for LocationStrategy provided in ROUTER_PROVIDERS.
 If you're using PathLocationStrategy, you must provide a provider for APP_BASE_HREF to a string representing the URL prefix that should be preserved when generating and recognizing URLs.
 For instance, if you provide an APP_BASE_HREF of '/my/app' and call location.go('/foo'), the browser's URL will become example.com/my/app/foo.

-Below Code shows how to configure PathLocationStrategy
+The following code shows how to configure PathLocationStrategy
 ```javascript
 import {RouterApp} from './router-app/router-app';
 export function main() {